 When you sell on Recycler, you can quickly post your listings to Facebook and Twitter.
 To boost your exposure on Recycler, it’s also possible to use paid ads to target specific buyers or markets.

-This is a relatively small Craigslist alternative still has a lot of product listings and has grown in popularity recently with 23 million app downloads and was also awarded App of the Year by Geekwire.
-Sellers and visitors can also broadcast their listing on Facebook as well.
+As far as Craigslist alternatives go, Offerup is relatively small.
+But, it still has a lot of product listings and has grown in popularity recently with 23 million app downloads.
+It was also awarded App of the Year by Geekwire.
+Sellers and visitors can broadcast their listing on Facebook as well.

-Buyers and sellers can also both receive ratings which can help make the sales process feel more secure and keep scammers to a minimum.
+Both buyers and sellers can receive ratings which can help make the sales process feel more secure and keep scammers to a minimum.

 To live up to its namesake, Offerup allows you to accept the seller’s listed price or make your own offer.
 You can also add listings to your watch list if you are not ready to buy immediately.

-As an example, you might see vehicles listed from Cars.com in addition to vehicles being sold by actual Oodle members.
-This can also be a good way to buy or sell antiques as Oodle will also list products from eBay for local pickup.
+As an example, you might see vehicles listed from Cars.com in addition to vehicles sold by actual Oodle members.
+Oodle can also be a good way to buy or sell antiques as they will also list products from eBay for local pickup.

 Oodle also allows sellers to advertise listings via Facebook as well.